tynowell/rotdetection-CNN/README.md

 ## Repository contents

 This repository contains the original thesis and the code used.
-The thesis can be found in pdf form [here](Detection%20and%20Quantification%20of%20Rot%20in%20Harvested%20Trees%20using%20Convolutional%20Neural%20Networks.pdf).
+The thesis can be found in pdf from [here](Detection%20and%20Quantification%20of%20Rot%20in%20Harvested%20Trees%20using%20Convolutional%20Neural%20Networks.pdf).

+The code is broken down into five notebooks:
+- Data preprocessing
+- Data selection and cross-validation
+- Classification task
+- Regression task
+- Combined model